guptaongit/GRIP-T1/README.md

+#THE SPARKS FOUNDATION
-# GRIP-T1
+# GRIP-Task 1
 Prediction using Supervised ML.
-Predict the percentage of an student based on the no. of study hours.
+Predict the percentage of an student based on the no. of study hours. by using sklearn